 “Liam is a Senior Associate who is qualified as a barrister & solicitor of the High Court of New Zealand.
 He specialises in complex commercial and corporate dispute resolution, and has particular expertise and experience in high value international arbitration, fraud claims and shareholder disputes.
 Liam has been recognised by Legal 500 as a “key lawyer” in various practice areas and recommended as a “true brain and highly practical” and “really clever, completely on top of the law and very commercial“

 Before joining Cooke, Young & Keidan in November 2015, Liam was a Barrister & Solicitor at Bell Gully in New Zealand where he regularly appeared as Counsel in the District Court and High Court on summary judgment, bankruptcy and liquidation proceedings.
 He also appeared as junior Counsel, including before the Supreme Court of New Zealand.

 Liam studied a Bachelor of Laws and a Bachelor of Arts at the University of Otago.
 He was awarded First Class Honours in Law and majored in Philosophy, Politics and Economic in his Arts degree.
-During his time at the University of Otago, he was the Head First-Year Law Tutor, awarded the Thomson Brookers Ltd Prize in Legal Systems (1st in First-Year Law), awarded a University of Otago Scholarship in Law and in Arts, and awarded the MacGregor Prize for Mental and Moral Philosophy.
+During his time at the University of Otago, he was the Head First-Year Law Tutor, awarded the Thomson Brookers Ltd Prize in Legal Systems (1st in First-Year Law), awarded University of Otago Scholarships in Law and in Arts, and awarded the MacGregor Prize for Mental and Moral Philosophy.
 Liam was admitted as a Barrister & Solicitor of the High Court of New Zealand in October 2012, and placed 1st overall in New Zealand at the 2012 College of Law Awards.